ViWalls/pureRGB/README.md

 **Blazer** - providing back sprites for Squirtle Squad and encourage me to finish Squirtle Squad.

 **Plague von Karma** & **Martha, the Programmer Girl** - inspiration plus a shitload of things related to Kanto Expansion Pak development.

+**Lilyhollow** - some reference following Violet Version Showdown mod.
+Even if I'm not following the same criteria and changes, I think it's a great point to start cultivating ideas for revamping trashy pkmn.